LynnCinnamon/fair-game-qol/README.md

 # fair-game-qol
-A tampermonkey script for fair game, which is hosted on fair.kaliburg.de
+A tampermonkey script for fair game, which is hosted on https://fair.kaliburg.de

 ## Installation
 This method auto-updates your script and is automatically run when you load the site.